-At present, IT system vendors provide omnibus account and subaccounts separation services in the global market.
+At present, IT system vendors provide omnibus account and sub-accounts separation services in the global market.
 At the exchange level, one account one ID is a rule for establishing trading codes for only one individual or one institutional investor.
 If the institutional client has the demand for sub-accounts, it shall negotiate with the relevant IT system vendor.

-78 How can an overseas participant access and trade the China's crude oil futures?
+How can overseas participants access and trade China's crude oil futures?